 EID will uphold all laws relevant to countering bribery and corruption in all the jurisdictions in which we operate.
-However, we remain bound by Portuguese and UK laws, including law no. 20/2008 Penal regime for corruption in international trade and in the private sector and Bribery Act 2010, respectively, in respect of our conduct both at home and abroad.
+However, we remain bound by Portuguese and UK laws, including law no. 20/2008 Penal regime for corruption in international trade and in the private sector, Law 109-E/2021 General Regulations for the Prevention of Corruption and Bribery Act 2010, respectively, in respect of our conduct both at home and abroad.